AmpersandTarski/documentation/tutorial/rap3.md

 ![](/assets/Finished processing your model.png)

+* Generate a Prototype: Click the blu button "Prototype" and when RAP3 has finished loading you will see a new link "Launch Prototype".
+Click the link.
+* Now you see the information system you have just compiled from the code.
+You are already familiar with the look and feel.
+Click the Overview button in the top-left of the screen and have a look around.
-* Try out the buttons: Click on the button Diagnosis.
+* Try to generate documentation: Click on the button Diagnosis.
 When RAP3 is done, a link will be added below the button.
 Click on the button Func. spec + pictures and again a link will be added.
 These two functions create pdf-files with information about the code that has been compiled.
 During the course you can have a better look there.
-* For now: move on to the Prototype button: Click the button and then click the new link "Launch Prototype".
-* Now you see the information system you have just compiled from the code.
-You are already familiar with the look and feel.
-Click the Overview button in the top-left of the screen and have a look around.

 During the remainder of this course you will compile and run your own scripts in this way, so it pays to familiarize yourself with it. **A note of caution: currently a new release of RAP3 will destroy all that is in the database, also your scripts.
 So save a copy of you script locally at the end of each working session.**